mckernant1/lol-predictions-bot/README.md

 #### Message is too long
 If a server has too many users making predictions there will be too much text to output.
 Discord has a limit of 2000 characters per message, and some commands will not work.

+#### Can't Send messages
+If the bot does not post messages you most likely need to re-add it to your server.
+Discord has changed permission models so permissions have updated

+The links to add should be updated everywhere.